We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Many people take vitamins and dietary supplements, sometimes to manage deficiencies.
-No scientific evidence suggests that the time of day at which a person takes them reduces or enhances their effectiveness.
+No scientific evidence suggests that there is a best time of day to take vitamins.
 It is most important to take them consistently.

 Taking some vitamins at a specific time, however, may reduce the risk of adverse effects.
 For example, depending on the type of vitamin, taking a supplement alongside a meal can boost how much of it the body absorbs and improve its impact on overall health.